HSNet Privacy and Security Policy

 Intake or Screening - the process by which an agency obtains information from a person to help determine whether they are eligible to receive services, and what support or assistance they may need.

-Owner – the owner of information contained on the HSNet website is the Department of Family and Community Services (FACS) on behalf of the State of NSW.
+Owner – the owner of information contained on the HSNet website is the Department of Communities and Justice (DCJ) on behalf of the State of NSW.

 Personal information - information held by an agency about a client that could identify that person.